almereyda/awesome-starred/README.md

 - [schollz/duct](https://github.com/schollz/duct) - Inspired by patchbay.pub
 - [prologic/conduit](https://github.com/prologic/conduit) - An implementation of UNIX pipes over HTTP implementing MPMC / PubSub inspired by PatchBay
 - [plentico/plenti](https://github.com/plentico/plenti) - Static Site Generator with Go backend and Svelte frontend
-- [verless/verless](https://github.com/verless/verless) - Simple and lightweight Static Site Generator
+- [verless/verless](https://github.com/verless/verless) - A simple and lightweight Static Site Generator
 - [docker/compose-cli](https://github.com/docker/compose-cli) - Easily run your Compose application to the cloud with compose-cli
 - [docker/swarmkit](https://github.com/docker/swarmkit) - A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.
 - [oniony/TMSU](https://github.com/oniony/TMSU) - TMSU lets you tags your files and then access them through a nifty virtual filesystem from any other application.